mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 back and hit the attackers.
 See the Missed Shots table.

-Ships with armoured bulkheads (see page 43) reduce the potential for damage to ship’s systems.
+Ships with armoured bulkheads (see page 43) reduce the potential for damage to ship's systems.
 Apply
 DM-1 to rolls on the Missed Shots table if armoured bulkheads are present where a firefight occurs.